Complete-Genomics/cLFR_SNVpolish/README.md

 (orange) is exactly the point where UMI-aware Lariat mapping is unavailable -- Lariat does not support the SE600 chemistry -- which is why the consensus output needs the polish stage (blue) that this repository trains and applies; green nodes are the rest of the production consensus pipeline.
-The dashed gray node is not part of the deployed pipeline: it marks that `p_true` also feeds a separate, currently analysis-only selective-prediction use (see Results below), independent of the `KEEP`/`REVERT`/`EDIT` decision.

 ```mermaid
 flowchart TB